witchEverly/advanced-SQL/acid-transactions.md

 -- updates
 -- inserts
 -- deletes
-COMMIT -- commit a transaction;
+COMMIT -- commit a transaction (ends transaction block);
-ROLLBACK -- rollback a transaction;
+ROLLBACK -- rollback a transaction (ends transaction block);
 ```

 ## Four Types of Isolation Levels

+> Even if you set a transaction to Read Uncommitted, it will behave as if it's set to Read Committed.

+> The default level.
+A query sees only the data committed before the query began.

 ### Read Committed